AdrianCGallo/starter-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hello!
 I am formally trained as a terrestrial carbon biogeochemist (aka I know dirt).
 But, as a future career, I’m exploring science communication and climate change adaptation policy through an environmental justice framework.
 When not science-ing you can find me running in circles, mountain biking, or playing soccer.
-To learn how I got to where I am today, read my [Background](https://adriancgallo.com/project/Background). <Br> Cheers <Br> ~Adrian
+To learn how I got to where I am today, read my Background below. <Br> Cheers <Br> ~Adrian

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/AdrianCGallo_CV.pdf" "newtab" >}}CV